danryan/mastermind/README.md

 * [PostgreSQL](http://www.postgresql.org)
 * [Redis](http://redis.io)

-Mastermind uses PostgreSQL to store information about jobs, Redis as a queue for workflow processes, and Ruote as the underlying "operating system" for workflow execution.
+Mastermind uses PostgreSQL to store jobs and process definitions, Redis as a queue for workflow processes, and Ruote as the underlying "operating system" for workflow execution.

 # API